 TGaz Editor: Remove the following paragraph to page 128 (line 9-10) as follows

-The ISTA shall set the Max R2I Rep and Max I2R Rep subfields to a value greater than 0 if the Secure LTF Required subfield of the Ranging Parameters field is equal to 1.

-TGaz Editor: Modify the following paragraph starting on page 130 (line 9-12) as follows
+The ISTA shall set the Max I2R Rep subfield to a value greater than 0, if it has also included the Secure LTF subelement in the Ranging Parameters element and the Secure LTF Required field is equal to 1. (#5189)TGaz Editor: Modify the following paragraph starting on page 130 (line 9-12) as follows

-If the Secure LTF Required subfield of the Ranging Parameters field is equal to 1, the RSTA shall set the Max R2I Rep subfield to a value equal to the corresponding value in the IFTMR frame, and the RSTA shall set the Max I2R Rep subfield to a value greater than 0 and less than or equal to the corresponding value in IFTMR frame.
+If the Secure LTF subelment is included in the Ranging Parameters element and the Secure LTF Required field is equal to 1, the RSTA shall set the Max R2I Rep subfield to a value equal to the corresponding value in the IFTMR frame, and the RSTA shall set the Max I2R Rep subfield to a value less than or equal to the corresponding value in IFTMR frame. (#5192)